Right to Choose information for GPs

 Once stabilised, your ongoing care can continue through shared care with your GP or monthly appointments with us.
 Children and young people receive bi-annual specialist reviews, and adults have annual specialist reviews to ensure long-term support.

-Confirm your referral: You will receive an email with a link to confirm that the GP referral details are correct.
+Confirm your referral: You will receive an email to confirm that your GP has submitted a referral.

 Arranging an appointment: Our team will reach out to arrange an appointment as soon as we can.